 A great acoustic guitar for beginners and travelers

 The JM-10 really shines as a travel guitar.
-It’s inexpensive, sounds good, it’s easy to play and you won’t worry about dinging it up while it travels with you.
+It’s inexpensive, sounds good, is easy to play, and you won’t worry about dinging it up while it travels with you.
 The smaller body will make it a lot easier to carry on rides, no matter the means of transportation.
-Some of the most inspiring moments in life are while we are on a trip and it’s really great to get the chance to translate those feelings into music.
+Some of the most inspiring moments in life are while we are on a trip, and it’s really great to get the chance to translate those feelings into music.
 If you are looking for a great companion for your adventures, this is a good one.

 Make sure to check out the JM-10 on Best Buy’s website.